 To use most applications conveniently, you need to set or extend environment variables, such as PATH, LD_LIBRARY_PATH, PYTHONPATH, ...
-Instead of the use scripts from CEP3, we have the modules package to set (or unset) our environment.
+Unlike CEP clusters that use the home brew use <pkg> command, we use the module <command> [pkg] command.
 (Some users just export the needed values explicitly.)